internetarchive/dweb-mirror/API.md

 # Local classes
 #### Common features and parameters
 ```
-cacheDirectory  points at top level of a cache.
-TODO-MULTI will allow multiple directories and/or get from config (TODO-MULTI being obsoleted)
 copyDirectory   points at top level of a cache where want a copy
 relFilePath     path to file or item inside a cache <IDENTIFIER>/<FILENAME>
 skipCache       ignore anything in the cache - forces refetching and may cause upstream server to cache it